yobo-16/lab-vue-c-basics/README.md

 ### Iteration 2 | Display the result of a JavaScript operation in a component's HTML

-Yesterday you practiced showing a `string` inside a Vue component's template using mustache syntax (`{{}}`).
-Today, we've seen that strings are not the only things you can insert on your HTML using this technique.
+You've already practiced showing a `string` inside a Vue component's template using mustache syntax (`{{}}`).
+You've also seen that strings are not the only things you can insert on your HTML using this technique.

 This challenge has two parts: